BawdyAnarchist/quBSD/Future_Development.md

 	- Might need a -F force option.
 	- Beef up the log file, and make reference to it in error messages

+qb-pci
+	- summary of PCI devices relevant to user
+	- USB, NIC, maybe others
+	- Show what was is currently passthrough'd

 qb-list [-e] (evaluate) option to check jail-param combos for validity.

-qb-help - overhaul to act like a manpage.
-Replacing /usr/local/share/quBSD
-	- Each PARAM should have verbose message

 qb-ephm - Clone from zroot too.
 Tricky, because of "reclone_zroot" operation in exec.prepare